-Standards for Probation/Dismissal
+Standards for Warning/Dismissal

-Students are subject to "Probation" and/or "Dismissal," for reasons of deficient scholarship, in accordance with the provisions of Sections 55031 through 55034 of Title V California Administrative Code, and this Catalog.
+Students are subject to "Warning" and/or "Dismissal," for reasons of deficient scholarship, in accordance with the provisions of Sections 55031 through 55034 of Title V California Administrative Code, and this Catalog.
 It is the policy of the Yuba Community College District Governing Board that no student be automatically dismissed, but that the individual case of each student subject to dismissal be reviewed by the Vice President of Student Services prior to invoking action.

-ACADEMIC PROBATION: A student who has attempted at least 12 semester units of YCCD classes as shown by the student's transcript shall be placed on Academic Probation when the student has earned a cumulative grade point average of less than 2.0 in grades earned.
+ACADEMIC WARNING: A student who has attempted at least 12 semester units of YCCD classes as shown by the student's transcript shall be placed on Academic Warning when the student has earned a cumulative grade point average of less than 2.0 in grades earned.

-PROGRESS PROBATION A student who has enrolled, beginning fall 1981, in a total of at least 12 semester units of YCCD classes as shown on the student's transcript shall be placed on Progress Probation when the percentage of all units in which a student has enrolled and for which entries of "W," "I," and "NP" are recorded reaches or exceeds fifty percent (50%).
+PROGRESS WARNING A student who has enrolled, beginning fall 1981, in a total of at least 12 semester units of YCCD classes as shown on the student's transcript shall be placed on Progress Warning when the percentage of all units in which a student has enrolled and for which entries of "W," "I," and "NP" are recorded reaches or exceeds fifty percent (50%).

-REMOVAL FROM PROBATION: A student is removed from Academic Probation when the cumulative GPA (earned in YCCD classes only) reaches 2.0 or higher.
-A student is removed from Progress Probation when the units of "W," "I," and "NP" grades drop below 50% of the accumulated units of completion as shown on the student's transcript.
+REMOVAL FROM WARNING: A student is removed from Academic Warning when the cumulative GPA (earned in YCCD classes only) reaches 2.0 or higher.
+A student is removed from Progress Warning when the units of "W," "I," and "NP" grades drop below 50% of the accumulated units of completion as shown on the student's transcript.

-DISMISSAL: A student who is on Academic Probation shall be subject to dismissal if the student earned a cumulative GPA of less than 2.0 in all units attempted in each of 3 consecutive semesters even though a lapse of college attendance may occur between the semesters.
-A student who has been placed on progress probation shall be subject to dismissal if the percentage of units in which the student has been enrolled for which entries of "W," "I," and "NP" are recorded in at least 3 consecutive semesters reaches or exceeds fifty percent (50%).
-Dismissal may be postponed by the Yuba College Academic Standards Committee when evidence of academic improvement or extenuating circumstances exist.
+DISMISSAL: A student who is on Academic Warning shall be subject to dismissal if the student earned a cumulative GPA of less than 2.0 in all units attempted in each of 3 consecutive semesters even though a lapse of college attendance may occur between the semesters.
+A student who has been placed on progress warning shall be subject to dismissal if the percentage of units in which the student has been enrolled for which entries of "W," "I," and "NP" are recorded in at least 3 consecutive semesters reaches or exceeds fifty percent (50%).
+Dismissal may be postponed by thea Counselor or the Dean of Student Development when evidence of academic improvement or extenuating circumstances exist.

-Students who feel they have extenuating circumstances with regard to these regulations should see a counselor and file a petition with the Academic Standards Committee who may conditionally reinstate a student when the circumstances are justifiable.
+Students who feel they have extenuating circumstances with regard to these regulations should see a counselor who may conditionally reinstate a student when the circumstances are justifiable.
 Justifiable circumstances include accidents, illnesses, changes in working conditions, and other reasons beyond the student's control.

 READMISSION.
-A dismissed student may petition for readmission (on probation) after consultation with a counselor.
+A dismissed student may petition for readmission (on warning) after consultation with a counselor.
 Generally, the student must wait a semester before petitioning for readmission.
 The counselor will help the student select appropriate classes, limit the number of units of enrollment and set up a visitation schedule to check the student's progress during the semester of attendance.

-Note: Students receiving financial aid must refer to the current Financial Aid Handbook concerning Probation Status.
-Students receiving veteran's benefits should contact the Veterans' Services Office concerning consequences of probation.
-All students receiving aid/benefits should consult a counselor concerning consequences of probation.
-Students on probation may be prohibited from receiving aid/benefits
+Note: Students receiving financial aid must refer to the current Financial Aid Handbook concerning Warning Status.
+Students receiving veteran's benefits should contact the Veterans' Services Office concerning consequences of warning.
+All students receiving aid/benefits should consult a counselor concerning consequences of warning.
+Students on warning may be prohibited from receiving aid/ benefits.